[Summary] Introducing local udon noodles from all over Japan!

 Inaniwa Udon Akita Prefecture

-Ankake Udon Iwate Prefecture
+Ankake Udon (Thick Udon Noodles) Iwate Prefecture

 Topped with shiitake mushrooms, kamaboko (fish cake), eggs, and more, this is a nostalgic local udon noodle dish that can be enjoyed regardless of the season.

-Hippuri Udon Yamagata Prefecture
+Hippie Udon Yamagata Prefecture

 Ear Udon Tochigi Prefecture

-This is a local udon dish from Senba, Sano City, Tochigi Prefecture.
+This is a local udon noodle dish from Senba, Sano City, Tochigi Prefecture.
 It is said to have been named after its resemblance to the shape of an ear.

 Mizusawa Udon Gunma Prefecture